Soreyasu/livestream-overlay/README.md

   - A youtube version
   - Chat emotes in the chatbox *(with options for FFZ & 7TV)*
   - More customization options!

+Don't forget this is an open source project, feel free to fork and create your own thing, but don't forget to credit where credit is due.